EricqyHan/CodeBlog2025/src/content/blog/post-011.md

 slug: mma-sparring
 ---

 I need to build a cool project to start my coding journey for this year.
-I also really just need to sit down
+I also really just need to sit down and code.